By Troy Wilde

 Tucson, AZ – Miguel Solorio is planning on using his architecture degree from the University of Arizona to help low income families.

 Miguel, age 23, was born in Santa Rosa, California and his family lived in Nevada, Indiana, Cancun, Mexico and other places before settling in Peoria, Arizona.
-Miguel graduated from Peoria High School and is now pursuing a Bachelor’s Degree in Architecture at the University of Arizona.
+Miguel graduated from Peoria High School and graduated from the U of A with a Bachelor’s Degree in Architecture.

-Meanwhile, technology seems to impact every sector of business and life, and Miguel says architecture is no exception, “Right now in school we’re exploring a new material called ‘scoria,’ which is a lava rock-type material.
-Through our research we’ve installed thermostats inside the walls of several houses we’ve built to determine how scoria performs thermally for human comfort.”
+Meanwhile, technology seems to impact every sector of business and life, and Miguel says architecture is no exception, “In school we explored a new material called ‘scoria,’ which is a lava rock-type material.
+Through our research we installed thermostats inside the walls of several houses we’ve built to determine how scoria performs thermally for human comfort.”

-So far as work experience, Miguel says he’s learning a lot through internships, such as the one he completed at an architecture office in Scottsdale, “With them I got to build some physical models of a Navajo community that is being built right now in Northern Arizona.
+So far as work experience, Miguel says he learned a lot through internships, such as the one he completed at an architecture office in Scottsdale, “With them I got to build some physical models of a Navajo community that is being built right now in Northern Arizona.
 They’re also exploring building materials that are local and economical.”

-Miguel has also developed an interest in photography while in architecture school, “In school we have to take a lot of pictures of models, and we often have to do graphic illustrations of our projects.
-So, I’ve really learned a lot about photography and I really enjoy it.
-Recently I’ve been doing portrait photography, and family photography on the side as an extra source of income.”
+Miguel also developed an interest in photography while in architecture school, “In school we had to take a lot of pictures of models, and we often had to do graphic illustrations of our projects.
+So, I’ve really learned a lot about photography and I really enjoy it.”

 Miguel is among the hundreds of hardworking, high potential students from low income circumstances who have earned a scholarship from College Success Arizona.
 The scholarship provides up to six-thousand dollars per year for educational expenses.
 It also provides students with specialized mentoring services administered by a team of highly skilled “Success Advisers.”

-Miguel says his success adviser, Matt Sotelo, provides valuable guidance, “I meet up with Matt two or three times per semester, and we pretty much catch up on what I’m currently doing.
-We talk about any struggles or issues that I’m having, and Matt helps with that, but we also talk about him.
+Miguel says his success adviser, Matt Sotelo, provided valuable guidance, “I met up with Matt two or three times per semester, and we pretty much caught up on what I was doing.
+We talked about any struggles or issues that I was having, and Matt helped with that, but we also talked about him.
 So, it’s a friendship that we’ve formed over time.”

-Miguel adds that the financial support makes life easier, “School is really expensive and it’s not just tuition and housing.
-In school you have to pay out-of-pocket for your trips and to build your projects, so the scholarship from College Success Arizona has been really helpful.”
+Miguel adds that the financial support made life easier, “School was really expensive and it’s not just tuition and housing.
+In school you have to pay out-of-pocket for your trips and to build your projects, so the scholarship from College Success Arizona was really helpful.”